Rams edge 49ers 16-13 in overtime

 - Associated Press

-Kaepernick also gave up a safety in the third quarter that cut the 49ers' lead to 10-2 when he was penalized for intentional grounding passing out of the end zone while under pressure from middle linebacker James Laurinaitis.
-Referee Carl Cheffers threw the flag after consulting with other officials and said after the game the penalty was warranted because the pass did not cross the line of scrimmage.
+Kaepernick also gave up a safety in the third quarter that cut the 49ers' lead to 10-2 when he was penalized for intentional grounding passing out of the end zone while under duress.
+Referee Carl Cheffers said it was intentional grounding because the pass did not cross the line of scrimmage.

-49ers coach Jim Harbaugh blamed the coaching staff for calling the pitchout and indicated strongly that Kaepernick would grow from adversity and get his fourth straight start next week at home against Miami.
+49ers coach Jim Harbaugh had only compliments for Kaepernick and blamed the coaching staff for calling the botched pitchout, and indicated Kaepernick would get his fourth straight next week at home against Miami.

 "I'll let you know if there's a change, but right now I think it'll be the same as it was this week," Harbaugh said.
 "I'm proud of Kap, proud of the way he played."

-The first 49ers-Rams meeting was the NFL's first tie in four seasons, and was more wide open with both teams missing chances to end it in overtime.
+The first 49ers-Rams meeting this season was the NFL's first tie in four seasons, and was a lot more wide open with both teams missing chances to end it in overtime.
 Fisher bristled during the practice week that the tie was a wakeup call for the 49ers.

 Neither team had any success running the ball.
 The 49ers' Frank Gore was held to 58 yards on 23 carries for a 2.5-yard average with a 1-yard scoring run in the first quarter and the Rams' Steven Jackson had 48 yards on 21 carries for a 2.3-yard average against the No. 2 rush defense.